SOLAR + STORAGE IN COLORADO

 Rows of solar panels in a green field under a clear blue sky.

-A logo featuring a grey lightning bolt inside a circular gradient ring transitioning from purple to blue to green.
+A gray lightning bolt inside a circular gradient ring transitioning from purple to green.

 210 MW solar + 120 MW storage

-Illustration of a gray house with a blue line extending from its door to a horizontal line, transitioning from blue to green.
+Illustration of a gray house with a blue pipe extending downward, connected to a multicolored horizontal line representing utilities.

-Enough clean energy to power 84.5K homes annually
+Enough clean energy to power the equivalent of 84,500 homes annually

 Our clean energy commitment